What is Android Studio?

 In order to simplify this process and make sure that you will not leave any traces, we recommend that you use the free application, Funter, which finds all system hidden files in any location on Mac.
-Download Funter from the App Store or directly → launch the app → type Android in the search field and get the results in several seconds.
+Download Funter from directly from our website → launch the app → type Android in the search field and get the results in several seconds.
 You can open these files in Finder or remove them right in this window by clicking the Trash button.

 As soon as you find and remove all the leftovers of Android Studio, empty Trash for a complete removal.

 As we mentioned before, you can’t just drag and drop the Android Studio app to Trash.
 The reason is that in this case, applications leave their service files on your Mac.
 To uninstall Android Studio with all its service files at once, use the Terminal command line.
 Follow the steps below:

 - Execute the following commands from the Terminal: